-Moroccan rose brings antioxidants to combat ageing and cellular damage.
+Moroccan rose brings antioxidants to combat aging and cellular damage.
 It also soothes, cools, and reduces inflammation—hence why this is good for sensitive skin.

 Like all Herbivore products, this scrub is made of all-natural, plant-based, and organic products.
 Plus, the packaging is recyclable and reusable.

-For an exfoliator that does double duty as a high-level moisturiser, you need Herbivore’s Coco Rose.
+For an exfoliator that does double duty as a high-level moisturizer, you need Herbivore’s Coco Rose.